PowerShell/platyPS/docs/Get-HelpPreview.md

 ## INPUTS

 ### String[]
-You can pipe an collection of paths into this cmdlet.
+You can pipe a collection of paths to this cmdlet.

 ## OUTPUTS